Justin-OwiStudent/Broad-Board/README.md

 The `Development Process` is the technical implementations and functionality done in the frontend and backend of the application.

-I made use of PHP, it was a big learning curve but in the end its a very nice workflow to use PHP in my project, i discovered more details and bells and whistles that react holds and i am excited to explore these factors in the future.
+I made use of MongoDB for this project, i found mongo to be much more efficient and more user friendly than that of other database frameworks like PHP.
+My understanding with the frontend of react became much more fluent, i learnt a lot more and became much more comfortable with the framework so the process was much much smoother and efficient.

 ### Implementation Process
 <!-- stipulate all of the functionality you included in the project -->